Stuart Broad

 A right-arm seam bowler and left-handed batsman, Broad began his professional career at Leicestershire; in 2008 he transferred to Nottinghamshire, the county of his birth and the team for which his father played.
 In August 2006 he was voted the Cricket Writers' Club Young Cricketer of the Year.
-In the fourth Test of the 2015 Ashes series Broad took career-best figures of 8–15 in the Australian first innings as they were dismissed for just 60.
+In the fourth Test of the 2015 Ashes series Broad took career-best figures of 8/15 in the Australian first innings as they were dismissed for just 60.
 This performance was named as Wisden's Men's Test spell of the decade.

 Broad was awarded the Man of the Match in the fifth Test of the 2009 Ashes series at the Oval, after figures of 5/37 in the afternoon session of the second day.
-On 30 July 2011, at the Nottingham Test match against India, he achieved a Test match hat-trick in the process gaining his then best Test figures of 6–46.
-As a batsman, he holds the second-highest ever Test score made by a number 9, having scored 169 against Pakistan in August 2010.
-At the start of the summer in 2012 Broad, returning from injury, produced figures of 7 for 72 in a match haul of 11 wickets against the West Indies.
-He is England's second highest wicket taker in Test cricket.
+On 30 July 2011, at the Nottingham Test match against India, he achieved a Test match hat-trick in the process gaining his then best Test figures of 6/46.
+As a batsman, he holds the second-highest Test score ever made by a number 9, having scored 169 against Pakistan in August 2010.
+At the start of the summer in 2012 Broad, returning from injury, produced figures of 7/72 in a match haul of 11 wickets against the West Indies.
+He is England's second-highest wicket taker in Test cricket.

-During the 2020 series against the West Indies, Broad became the seventh bowler to take 500 wickets in Test cricket, after dismissing Kraigg Brathwaite.
-Broad was the fourth fast bowler, and second bowler for England to reach the milestone after James Anderson, who achieved it against the same batsman.
 In December 2021, in the second match of the 2021–22 Ashes series, Broad played in his 150th Test match.

+During the 2023 Ashes series against Australia, Broad joined the small list of bowlers to take 600 wickets in Test cricket.
+Broad is only the second fast bowler and second bowler for England to reach the milestone after James Anderson, who was bowling alongside him that day.
+He is England's second most-capped Test cricketer after Anderson.

+On 29 July 2023, Broad announced his retirement from all forms of cricket.
+In his farewell match at The Oval on the concluding day of the Ashes, Broad hit a six from the last ball he faced, then took a wicket with the final ball he bowled to win the Test for the home side.